oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This document defines the statuses of Referenced Tokens as Status Type values.
 A status describes the state, mode, condition or stage of an entity that is represented by the Referenced Token.

-A Status List can not represent multiple statuses per Referenced Token.
+A Status List represents exactly one status per Referenced Token.
 If the Status List contains more than one bit per token (as defined by `bits` in the Status List), then the whole value of bits MUST describe one value.
 Status Types MUST have a numeric value between 0 and 255 for their representation in the Status List.
 The issuer of the Status List MUST choose an adequate `bits` value (bit size) to be able to describe the required Status Types for its application.

 ## Status Types Values

+The processing rules for Referenced Tokens (such as JWT or CWT) supersede the Referenced Token's status in a TSL.
+In particular, a Referenced Token that is evaluated as being expired (e.g. through the `exp` claim) but in a TSL has a status of 0x00 ("VALID"), is considered expired.

 This document creates a registry in [](#iana-status-types) that includes the most common Status Type values.
+Applications SHOULD use registered values for statuses if they have the correct semantics.
 Additional values may defined for particular use cases.
 Status Types described by this document comprise:

  - 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.
  - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.
  - 0x02 - "SUSPENDED" - The status of the Referenced Token is temporarily invalid, hanging, debarred from privilege.
-This state is usually temporary.
+This status is usually temporary.

- The Status Type value 0x03 and Status Type values in the range 0x0B until 0x0F are permanently reserved as application specific.
+ The Status Type value 0x03 and Status Type values in the range 0x0C until 0x0F are permanently reserved as application specific.
 The processing of Status Types using these values is application specific.
 All other Status Type values are reserved for future registration.

-The processing rules for Referenced Tokens (such as JWT or CWT) precede any evaluation of a Referenced Token's status.
-For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.

 See [](#privacy-status-types) for privacy considerations on status types.

 # Verification and Processing

 The fetching, processing and verifying of a Status List Token may be done by either the Holder or the Relying Party.
-The following section is described from the role of the Relying Party, however the same rules would also apply for the Holder.
+The following section is described from the role of the Relying Party, however the same rules apply for the Holder.

 ## Status List Request {#status-list-request}

-To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token.
+The Status Provider SHOULD provide Status List Token on an endpoint serving an HTTP GET request to the URI provided in the Referenced Token, unless the Relying Party and the Status Provider have alternative methods of distribution.

 The HTTP endpoint SHOULD support the use of Cross-Origin Resource Sharing (CORS) {{CORS}} and/or other methods as appropriate to enable Browser-based clients to access it, unless ecosystems using this specification choose not to support Browser-based clients.